Georgia Labor Laws Guide

 Child labor laws in Georgia

-The child labor laws in Georgia protect minors from any physical, moral, or emotional hazard.
-Georgia has both state and federal labor laws regulating the working conditions of minors depending on their age.
+Georgia’s child labor laws protect minors from physical, moral, or emotional hazards.
+In fact, Georgia has both state and federal labor laws regulating the working conditions of minors, depending on their age.
+The same goes for any US state — if the state laws benefit an individual more than the federal ones, the state laws will apply.

 Work time restrictions for minors in Georgia

-There are different groups of work time restrictions for minors according to their age.
-These are regulated by both state and federal law.
+In Georgia, work time restrictions for minors are divided into groups according to their age and are regulated by both state and federal law.

 Federal work time restrictions for youth 14–15 years of age: